 The legend of the mermaid of Zennor concerns a mermaid that visits St. Senara's Church and entices local parish singer Mathey Trewella away.
 The legend was probably inspired by a 15th-century carved bench-end in the church that shows a mermaid.

 Easy two and a half mile walk to the cliffs, following a narrow track that leads to the coast path and onto Zennor Head.
 Starting from Zennor village and encompassing the peninsula’s diverse flora and fauna, it offers impressive views from the headland looking east and west, and also looking back inland.

 D.H.Lawrence (1885-1930) and his wife lived here during the First World War while he worked on the novel "Women in Love".
 Fuelled by the fact that his German wife was a cousin of The Red Baron, the Lawrences were driven out of the village in 1917 by suspicious locals who believed they were signalling to German U-Boats lying in wait off the coast.

-The artist Patrick Heron (1920-1999) lived in Cornwall until the age of nine and he returned in 1956 to live at "Eagle's Nest", overlooking the cliffs near Zennor.
+The artist Patrick Heron CBE (1920-1999) lived in Cornwall until the age of nine and he returned in 1956 to live at "Eagle's Nest", overlooking the cliffs near Zennor.
 He died peacefully at his home in Zennor in March 1999, at the age of 79, and many of his works are displayed at the Tate Gallery at St. Ives.

 John Davey (1812–1891) was a Cornish farmer born nearby who was one of the last people with some traditional knowledge of the Cornish language.

-Zennor Feast Day is held on the 6th of May each year.
+Zennor Feast Day - 6th of May.